Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 ## Key Performance Indicators

 This section will explain an application of a KPI.
 This piece of feedback is critical for understanding how well you are performing (typically against some arbitrary or historic benchmark).
 I'll also refer back to an earlier paragraph when we talked about the stock market.
 Analytics is contextual.
 What is a KPI?
 A KPI is a figure that links business performance to some desired outcome.
 In Baseball the number of walks a player takes is a KPI that will likely help predict on-base-percentage.
 Analytics groups might be able to establish a causal link between On-base-percentage and wins^[See the film Moneyball].
-If you are in the market for a player, you might weight walks more heavily than other metrics. on-base-percentage might be a KPI and walks might be the key to increasing on-base-percentage leading to more wins.
+If you are in the market for a player, you might weight walks more heavily than other metrics.
+On-base-percentage might be a KPI and walks might be the key to increasing on-base-percentage leading to more wins.
 The following paragraphs will discuss and criticize the most commonly used KPI at clubs: Percap, or average price paid per ticket.

-Analytics work must be tempered with industry knowledge; it must be put into the correct context.
-I'll say that a million times if I have to.
 It is easy to make incorrect judgments when armed with the blunt instrument of data. __Per-Cap__ (or average ticket price) is likely the worst.
 Per-Cap is a commonly used KPI that is used for comparing the effectiveness of sales and pricing strategy:

 \begin{equation} TotalTicketRevenue / NumberOfSeatsSold \end{equation}